v8/v8.dev/src/blog/understanding-ecma-part-2.md

 Now the `LeftHandSideExpression` is not an object literal or an array literal, so we take the if branch in step 1.
 The assignment expression is `o.foo`, and it's not a function definition, so we take the else branch in 1 d.
 There we evaluate the `AssignmentExpression` and call `GetValue` on it.

 In any case, `GetValue` will be called on the Reference which is the result of evaluating the `MemberExpression`.
-Thus, we know that the object internal method `[[Get]]` will get invoked when accessing a property on an Object, and the prototype chain walk will occur.
+Thus, we know that the Object internal method `[[Get]]` will get invoked when accessing a property on an Object, and the prototype chain walk will occur.